-- Convene committees to explore and address issues of agriculture; sea level rise; federal partnerships; justice, equity, diversity and inclusion; governance; and strategic planning - Support grant proposals, projects, policy initiatives, and academic studies - Expand its staff, membership, and organizational capacity - Connect with other regional collaboratives both within and outside of California through the Alliance of Regional Collaboratives for Climate Adaptation (ARCCA) - Merge with the Monterey Bay Climate Action Compact - Develop a climate collaboration tool for members to locate other climate practitioners in the region - Hold monthly steering and bimonthly or quarterly membership meetings - Provide Sea Grant and CivicSpark Fellows with job experience as coordinators - Share news and information via newsletter to over 1,000 subscribers
+- Convene committees to explore and address issues of agriculture; sea level rise; federal partnerships; justice, equity, diversity and inclusion; governance; and strategic planning - Support grant proposals, projects, policy initiatives, and academic studies - Expand its membership and organizational capacity - Connect with other regional collaboratives both within and outside of California through the Alliance of Regional Collaboratives for Climate Adaptation (ARCCA) - Merge with the Monterey Bay Climate Action Compact - Develop a climate collaboration tool for members to locate other climate practitioners in the region - Hold monthly steering and bimonthly or quarterly membership meetings - Provide Sea Grant and CivicSpark Fellows with job experience as coordinators - Produce a periodic newsletter for a list of over 1,000 subscribers

-Current initiatives include: prioritizing the needs of environmental justice communities; expanding staff resources, communications capability, membership and fundraising; updating strategic and governance documents to center equity; relationship building across sectors and networks; and developing regional project and funding opportunities.
+Current initiatives include: understanding and prioritizing the needs of environmental justice communities; expanding staff resources, communications capability, membership and fundraising; updating strategic vision and governance documents to center equity; strategic relationship building across sectors and networks; and developing regional project and funding opportunity tracking resources.

-OUR WORK AHEAD
+OUR WORK Ahead

 The climate change field has evolved significantly in the five years since 4C was established.
 In the Central Coast, local jurisdictions have made progress toward adopting policies and plans that reduce emissions, assess risk and vulnerability, and develop solutions.
 Several major catastrophic events have helped focus local leaders, agencies, and organizations on the stark realities we face.
-Recognition of the interconnectedness of social justice and equity, economic prosperity, and environmental quality is growing, as is the number, depth, and breadth of organizations and initiatives that address climate resilience broadly.
+Recognition of the interconnectedness of social justice and equity, economic prosperity, and environmental quality is growing, as is the number, depth, and breadth of organizations and initiatives that address resilience broadly.